patrikx3/onenote/README.md

 * Remember last notebook (as much Online Onenote allows ...)
 * Menu > Settings
   * Close button
-    * Either you can close the button as it is by default
-    * Or the close button can move to the tray
+    * Close button - will minimize to the tray instead of quit
+    * Close button - default quit close button behaviour (quit)
 * You are able to set a proxy in the settings menu.
+* There is now a menu called ```Corporate home```
+* Loads last visibility state
 * The OneNote language is controlled by Microsoft, but the Electron UI is now able to use any language.
 The default is only implemented now English.
 If you want to request a new language, there is a `./translation/en.js` file, if you create a file like `./translation/zn.js` (Chinese) and implement these keys, I will add a permanent setting in the menu (`Language chooser`).
-* There is now a menu called ```Corporate home```
-* Loads last visibility state

 # Issues